hbourget/hbourget/README.md

 ### Hi there 👋

-- 🏛️ I’m currently working at Ville de Lyon as the CISO's apprentice
+- 🏛️ I’m currently working at Ville de Lyon.

 - 🌱 I’m currently following a Master's degree in Computer Science & Cybersecurity at CPE Lyon.
 We are learning about Programming, DevOps, Systems, Networks, Databases, Pentesting and Big Data processing.